 1. Avoid Analysis Paralysis

 You will feel a sense of utter disparity as your trading world unravels much quicker than the time you have spent to build it up.
 Is is usually at this point that you begin to realize the importance of trading psychology.

-Of course since the market is random, let’s say out of your first 6 trades only 1 works.
+Of course, since the market is random, let’s say out of your first 6 trades only 1 works.
 The seasoned trader will know that it’s a matter of placing a large enough sample set of trades for things to net out.
-The junior trader or the trader stuck in the analysis paralysis phase will without a doubt, change this system before it has time to bloom.
+The junior trader, or the trader stuck in the analysis paralysis phase, will without a doubt change this system before it has time to bloom.

 2. Accept that the Market is Random